 Brighton & Hove is a vibrant city.
 It is culturally, economically and socially diverse.
 We value this diversity and aim to support and encourage it.
 We also take a leading role in seeking to increase equality, inclusion and fairness in the city.

 `Increasing equality` is a central principle informing how we plan, finance, deliver, commission and review our services.

 We know that some people and places face disadvantage in our city.
 Some of these groups are protected in law, others are not.

 The law protects people from discrimination because of their characteristics.
 Find out more about the Equality Act and protected characteristics.

 Race equality in employment in Brighton & Hove City Council

-The council recently commissioned independent experts Global HPO to examine our policies and processes and see how they affect our Black and Minority Ethnic staff.
-The report recognises that the council has had some significant achievements and initiatives in equality and employment but rightly challenges us to do more to meet the standards that our staff and customers expect.
+In 2013 we asked independent experts Global HPO to examine our policies and processes and how they affected our Black and Minority Ethnic (BME) staff.
+Their report recognised that the council has had some significant achievements and initiatives in equality.
+The report also challenged us to do more to meet the standards that our staff and customers expect.

 Download the Global HPO report on Race equality in the council (PDF 1.1MB).